Category Archives: Journal Entries

 Zhog said, “Uh huh.
 Remember that group he’s really angry about?”

-It took a while for this to register, but register it did.
-He pointed us to the Observatory, because it was only fitting, I guess, that this both began and ended there.
+It took a while for him to put two and two together, but he got there.
+He pointed us to the observatory, because it was only fitting, I guess, that this both began and ended there.

 We knocked on the door because we’re very polite people.
 It opened and another of Smenk’s henchmen tried to shoo us off.
 “The observatory is closed.
 Go away!”